 "Once again Fox River is surrounded by picketers protesting the death penalty as all avenues by Lincoln Burrows legal team have been exhausted and the death sentence is once again scheduled to be carried out within 48 hours."
 Samantha Wilhem, a local reporter begins her nightly report as in the background amongst the lights and shouting, a young, blonde woman wanders back and forth, looking lost, dishevelled, tears streaming down her face.
 The woman turns away from the prison walls and her eyes lock onto the camera from behind the reporter.
-With sudden determination the young woman rushes towards the reporter, pulling a piece of paper from her pocket, but is stopped in her tracks by the reporters' assistant.
+With sudden determination the young woman rushes towards the reporter, pulling a piece of paper from her pocket, but is stopped in her tracks by the reporters' production assistant.

-"Where do you think your going?"
+"Where do you think you're going?"

 "I just…I need to speak to Ms Wilhem…" The young woman replies in an Australian Accent.

 "I'm Lincoln Burrows wife."

 "…No-one gets… What did you say?
 Do you have proof?"